 Activities of Daily Living Activities related to independence in normal everyday living.
 Recreational, leisure, or sports activities are not considered Activities of Daily Living.
 Adverse Benefit Determination A denial, reduction, or termination of, or a failure to provide or make payment (in whole or in part) for Benefits that is: based on a determination of a Participant's or Dependent's eligibility to participate in the Plan; resulting from the application of any utilization review; or a failure to cover an item or service for which Benefits are otherwise provided because it is determined to be Experimental or Investigational or not Medically Necessary or appropriate.
 Allowable Amount The maximum amount the Claims Administrator will pay for Covered Services, or the provider's billed charge for those Covered Services, whichever is less.
-Unless specified for a particular service elsewhere in this Benefit Booklet, the Allowable Amount is: • For a Participating Provider: the amount that the provider and the Claims Administrator have agreed by contract will be accepted as payment in full for the Covered Service rendered. • For a Non-Participating Provider who provides Emergency Services anywhere: • Physicians and Hospitals: the amount is the Reasonable and Customary amount; or • All other providers: (1) the amount is the provider's billed charge for Covered Services, unless the provider and the local Blue Cross and/or Blue Shield plan have agreed upon some other amount, or (2) if applicable, the amount determined under federal law. • For a Non-Participating Provider in California, who provides services other than Emergency Services: • The amount the Claims Administrator would have allowed for a Participating Provider performing the same service in the same geographical area but not exceeding any stated Benefit maximum; • Non-Participating dialysis center: for services prior authorized by the Claims Administrator, the amount is the Reasonable and Customary amount.
+Unless specified for a particular service elsewhere in this Benefit Booklet, the Allowable Amount is: For a Participating Provider: the amount that the provider and the Claims Administrator have agreed by contract will be accepted as payment in full for the Covered Service rendered.
+For a Non-Participating Provider who provides Emergency Services anywhere: Physicians and Hospitals: the amount is the Reasonable and Customary amount; or All other providers: (1) the amount is the provider's billed charge for Covered Services, unless the provider and the local Blue Cross and/or Blue Shield plan have agreed upon some other amount, or (2) if applicable, the amount determined under federal law.
+For a Non-Participating Provider in California, who provides services other than Emergency Services: The amount the Claims Administrator would have allowed for a Participating Provider yould have allowed for a Participating Provider yould have allowed for a Participating Provider yould have allowed for a Participating Provider yearforming the same service in the same geographical area but not exceeding any stated Benefit maximum;